-Current high school seniors and students enrolled at least half-time in a degree-seeking, undergraduate or graduate program may be considered for these funds.
+Students enrolled at least half-time in a degree-seeking, undergraduate or graduate program may be considered for these funds.
 Applicants must complete the FAFSA by March 1 and contact their delegates in February for further instructions.
 The Office of Student Financial Assistance can provide a list of all state legislators.
 Learn more.

 Senatorial Scholarship Program

-Current high school seniors and students enrolled at least half-time in a degree-seeking, undergraduate or graduate program may apply for these funds.
+Students enrolled at least half-time in a degree-seeking, undergraduate or graduate program may apply for these funds.
 Applicants must complete the FAFSA by March 1 and contact their senator in February for further instructions.
 The Office of Student Financial Assistance can provide a list of all state legislators.
 Learn more.